MartinIvison/qstability.frame.one/readme.md

-This is an **automated test suite** to test for a **minimum viable product (MVP)**.
-It is run on every **merge to platform master** and every **Frosty deploy** to check for regression on the most critical functionality of our product.
+This is a **shell automated test suite** to test against web apps.
 It is written in Ruby and architected around SitePrism (built on Capybara) and uses Selenium to talk to a variety of web-drivers (Browserstack, Chromedriver etc.).

-For more context, see the general [test automation strategy](https://winedirect.atlassian.net/wiki/display/VP/Test+Automation+Strategy) in Confluence.

 ## 1. Docker Installation
 The Docker image contains enough to run the tests against Browserstack, but currently no other drivers or targets (e.g. chromedriver for Chrome, or geckodriver for Firefox).